DesthyKardell/Heroes-of-Pymoli/README.md

    * Numpy

 ### Summary of Steps and relevant Outputs
-  **1. Reading and Storing the dataset into a Dataframe**

-  ##### 1. Reading and Storing the dataset into a Dataframe
+  1. **Reading and Storing the dataset into a Dataframe**

-  ##### 2. Doing a statistical analysis of the dataset.
-  The purpose of this step is to study the dataset with quick statistics such as: Mean, Count of records, among others.
+  2. **Doing a statistical analysis of the dataset** *The purpose of this step is to study the dataset with quick statistics such as: Mean, Count of records, among others*.
   ![Statistics](Images/Statistics.JPG)

   ##### 3. Player Count